Enter the text that you wish to encode or decode:

 1. Always Encode Reserved Characters

-Reserved characters like?, &, and # can cause unexpected behaviour if not correctly encoded.
-Use encoding to preserve their intended function.
+Characters like?, &, and # can cause problems if not encoded right.
+Use encoding to keep their function intact.

 2. Use Encoding for Special Characters in User Input